-Brookfield Place is an example of how building design can support a healthy and active community.
-Brookfield Place is located at 125 St Georges Terrace, and comprises a 130,000m2 commercial tower and is the global head office of BHP Billiton.
-The 45 storey tower accommodates 3,000 BHP employees, who were previously located across 24 different sites.
+Brookfield Place is located at 125 St Georges Terrace, comprises a 130,000 square metre commercial tower and is the global head office of BHP Billiton.
+The 45 storey tower accommodates 3000 BHP employees, who were previously located across 24 different sites.
+Brookfield Place has connected internal stairs that link the working floors, discouraging the use of lifts.
+It provides high quality end-of-trip facilities and is conveniently located within close walking distance of public transport options.

 Access to public transport